 Causation

 The third element of negligence is causation.
 You must show a direct causal relationship between the breach of duty and the accident and injuries suffered.
-It is not enough that the duty was breached.
-You must show that the breach caused the damages.
-For example, it is not enough that the truck driver breached their duty to drive safely by driving under the influence of alcohol.
-You must show it was the truck driver’s impairment from the alcohol that caused your accident and injuries.
+It is not enough that the truck driver breached their duty to drive safely by driving under the influence of alcohol.
+You must show that it was the truck driver’s impairment from alcohol that caused your accident and injuries.

 Damages